 Release Notes, version 1.7.1:

 - Fixes the TS to MP4 converter problem on Linux/Mac

 - Fixes Sony Vegas Load, Play and 2x FPS problem for progressive video

 This driver now supports Windows 7 Media Center.
 Your HD PVR can now be used in Windows Media Center as a TV recorder for cable TV and satellite set top boxes.
 Note: the installation for Windows 7 Media Center requires two parts: this driver plus the updates described under the "For Windows Media Center" tab above.
 First install this driver, then click on the "For Windows Media Center" tab above for instructions.

-This is a Windows driver only for Windows 8, 7 and Vista (32 and 64-bit versions) plus Windows XP (32-bit only).
+This is a Windows driver only for Windows 10, 8, 7 and Vista (32 and 64-bit versions) plus Windows XP (32-bit only).
+For Hauppauge Capture for the HD PVR model 1212, please see the Hauppauge Capture page.
 For the Arcsoft Total Media Extreme application for HD PVR, you need your original CD.
-Updates to the TME application are available through Arcsoft Connect which can be found in Total Media Extreme (see below "Latest HD PVR application").
+Updates to the TME application are available through Arcsoft Connect which can be found in Total Media Extreme.

 This driver fixes A/V sync issues with some Dish Network and FIOS set top boxes.
 This release also fixes IR receive issues with third party applications.
 In addition, this release includes changes to fix flash memory corruption problems.